(con't from Part XIX)

 A leap of a 7th up or down, in general, should be avoided in the soprano and middle voices but is less objectionable when confined to the bass (examples of this may be found in the scores of the c minor Op.
 11 Prelude & Fugue and the G Major Op.
 31 Postlude); when thinking instrumentally the leap of a 7th in the bass is permissible in an ascending or descending scalar passage if it will prevent similar motion in all 4 parts or to keep the scale from traveling too high or low in the bass.

-For examples of how this works with an ascending diatonic scale, see Communion in E Major Op.
+For examples of how this works with an ascending diatonic scale in the bass, see Communion in E Major Op.
 17, 1st section, and Praeludium from Op.
 10, 1st fugal section and 2nd free section.

-For examples of how this works with a descending diatonic scale, see Lied in B Major Op.
+For examples of how this works with a descending diatonic scale in the bass, see Lied in B Major Op.
 15, trio section, Pastorale in Ab Major Op.
 12, 3rd section, and Choral from Op.
 18, final section.

 Another rule is, when we're reharmonizing a melody, we never use the subdominant chord after the dominant chord; there are some rare exceptions to this, but generally the best suggestion is, after the dominant chord, we use either another dominant chord or just resolve it to the tonic chord.

 Usually these kinds of things are an easy fix, but very often they can escape our notice when we're in the middle of doing our writing and can slip through our attention until we go back and do some editing another time with fresh eyes.